-There are only a few ways you can pass on HIV and these are the only ways it is possible to transmit the virus between people.
+There are only a few ways you can pass on HIV.
 You CANNOT get HIV from kissing, cuddling, or sharing drinks, plates or toilet seats.

 HIV can be passed on through:

 Semen, vaginal fluids and anal mucus

 If a person living with HIV has sex without a condom, and they have a detectable viral load, HIV can get into the other persons blood because it lives in the semen, vaginal fluid and anal mucus.
 There does need to be a tear or graze in the other person for the HIV to enter into their body.
 A condom stops any fluid being passed to the other person, and it also stops unwanted pregnancy and getting other sexually transmitted infections.

 In the past lots of people got HIV through blood transfusions, where HIV infected blood was put straight into someone else’s blood stream, but this was before it was known how the virus was passed on.
 In most places in the world now, blood is checked before it is given to other people.

 Outside of the body, HIV can’t survive for very long.
 Even if a person living with HIV cuts themselves, there is a very low risk for HIV transmission if someone else comes into contact with their blood.
 The skin is a protective layer.
 Unless the other person has a cut or broken skin at the same time, there is no risk of transmitting the virus between them.
 If you cut yourself, wash any blood away with soap and hot water and cover the wound with a sticking plaster or dressing.
 This will protect yourself and others.

 If one person has HIV and they inject themselves with a needle, and then another person injects themselves with the same needle directly after, they can pass on HIV.
 So never share needles.